lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The sender receives a bitmap, it checks the window value.
 Acknowledgment with the non expected window are discarded.

-If the window number on the received bitmap is correct, the sender compare the local bitmap with the received bitmap.
+If the window number on the received bitmap is correct, the sender compares the local bitmap with the received bitmap.
 If they are equal all the fragments sent during the window have been well received.
 If at least one fragment need to be sent, the sender clear the bitmap, stop the timer and move its sending window to the next value.
 If no more